Fire Science: Burning Wood

 1) It's hot.

-4) Heat can start it -- if it gets too big/hot, you can't blow it out anymore....
+4) Size matters.
+If it gets too big/hot, I can't blow it out anymore....

 Some things not everybody knows about fire:

-a) you need a lot less fuel to get the job done, in most cases, and
+a) you need a lot less fuel to get the job done, and

 When fire burns completely, it turns carbohydrate fuels (like wood/grass/paper) and hydrocarbon fuels (like oil/wax/fats) into... carbon dioxide, and water.
 It's just a lot of carbon and hydrogen, getting completely oxidized.

 If it helps put things in perspective, methane is an even worse greenhouse gas.
 So stop eating beans.
-And water is the worst of all.
-But we need it to survive.
+And dairy, and beef - cows fart too.
+Water is the most effective greenhouse gas of all.
+Yet we need it to survive.

 Maybe these substances aren't "bad" as such, maybe they're even potentially "good" elements in some ways, but it's dangerous to alter the amounts in a balanced system.
 Burning massive amounts of fossil fuels over a short period (a few hundred years) releases trapped carbon, destabilizing the climate.
 As an individual, you can't put it back the way it was.
 But if you can provide for your needs from your own 'waste' wood, without depleting your woodlot, you know that your plants are pulling that carbon back out of the air as fast as you put it in.
 You can even return the mineral ashes to the same forest, along with some rich compost-type waste, to speed things up.
 It's not "waste" that's the problem, it's wasted waste.)